The Future of Google Ads (AdWords) In the Next Decade

 However, I do believe that Google will combat this by:

-- Overlaying audience data onto a keyword search to make a click more relevant, and therefore valuable to an advertiser.
+- Overlaying audience data onto a keyword search to make a click more relevant and therefore, valuable to an advertiser.

 - Making other products better converting – recent changes in YouTube have shown how this is possible.